zextras/tech-doc/source/carbonio/_management/mobile.rst

 When the rate has been exceeded, a warning is sent via email to admin and added to server notifications.

-.. note:: Issuing the command :command:`zxsuite mobile doRestartService anti-dos` will reset all jails and counters.
+.. note:: Issuing the command :command:`carbonio mobile doRestartService anti-dos` will reset all jails and counters.

 .. _carbonio_autodiscover: